pjanec/dirigent/README.md

 - **Restart App.** The app is first killed and then launched again.

+#### Management Actions

+- **Set Vars.** Sets an environment variable(s) for the Dirigent process.
+They can be used for expansion in the applications' exe paths, command lines and other places.
+- **Kill All.** Kills all running apps on all computers and stops all running plans.
+Kind of a 'central stop' feature.
+- **Terminate.** Terminates Dirigent agents on all computers (optionally on selected one).
+- **Reboot.** Reboots all computers.
+- **Shutdown.** shuts down all computers.
+- **Reload Shared Config.** Tries to reload the shared config containing the plan and app definitions.

 ### Agent configuration options

 `Diregent.Agent.exe` is a Windows Forms application capable of running either as a background process with no user interface (just the log file) or as a GUI application that can be minimalized into a system tray.